richb-hanover/create-crusader-macos-app/README.md

 The [Crusader application](https://github.com/Zoxc/crusader)
 is currently distributed as a binary that opens a Terminal window.
-This is surprising and doesn't provide any value because all the information that would appear in the Terminal is also logged within Crusader.
+This is surprising to users and doesn't provide any value because all the information that would appear in the Terminal is also logged within Crusader.

-The _create-crusader-macos-app.sh_ script solves those problems by combining the required resources into a macOS application that can be downloaded and double-clicked.
+The _create-crusader-macos-app.sh_ script solves those problems by creating a macOS application that can be downloaded and double-clicked.
+That bundle also hides the Terminal window.

 **Provisos:** One-time actions to use the app